Skip to main content

 • Each card has its own audit trail.

 Apple Pay and Google Pay work in Stripe Checkout but aren’t stored as reusable payment methods — those are device-bound.
-For auto top-up, you need a saved card.
+For auto-recharge, you need a saved card.

 Invoices